Animal Control Bylaw Review

 What is the limit of household animals discussed?

-Confiteor28 asked almost 4 years agoHello,
+Confiteor28 asked about 4 years agoHello,

 As part of the survey we are asking people, if they are in favour of limiting the number of household animals, what their preferred limit would be.
 We have left the limits open-ended so we can get an idea of what limits would be reasonable for Kingston residents.
 Research from other municipalities show that limits for cats range between 3 - 6 and dogs 3 - 4.
 I hope this information helps!